-With either method, once the dog is lured off from their position you will pause and wait.
+Try to do your stretching so just 1 paw is off the target if you can arrange it.
+When the dog is off from their 2o2o position you will pause and wait.
 Let the dog think!
-If the dog backs up the 1 inch required to get back into position then reward!!!
+If the dog backs up the 1 paw required to get back into position then reward!!!
 If the dog moves forward and circles around back to their target you can reward this in the beginning but soon only reward for actual backing up.
 Do not add in your backup cue at this stage as the dog is focusing more on their target than what they are actually doing to get there.

 Alternative Method: Channel